gctools-outilsgc/aurora-website/src/docs/en/overview/blogs.md

 title: "Blogs"
 ---

+# Blogs

-# 7 Things I Learned from Leading a Design Project
+## 7 Things I Learned from Leading a Design Project

+*Written by Sierra Duffey.
+June 19, 2018*

 In November, two developers and I started working on a design system for Government of Canada digital collaboration applications to guide the design of the next iteration of the GCTools.
 Over many days of planning and late afternoon epiphanies, we came up with a solid strategy and work plan to build something awesome.

 Fast forward to today and we have four developers, three writers, three user experience researchers as well as design expertise across the whole project team.
 We’ve collaborated with six partners across four different organizations.
 Most importantly, over the past months, we’ve built and compiled a large [repository of content](https://github.com/gctools-outilsgc/design-system/tree/master/documentation/pages) that matches the calibre of private tech companies, and connects the Government of Canada’s various digital resources, policies and learning material.